BausCode/react-inview/README.md

 # React Inview

-Checks if component is inview of the viewport.
+Checks if component is inview.
+Built with vanilla javascript.

 Currently in beta, please help contribute!